danfhernandez/danfhernandez.github.io/_posts/2020-4-26-3-Agile-Practices.md

 ---
 layout: post
 title: Back to the Basics: 3 Agile Practices to Get Right
+date: 4-26-2020
 ---

 # Back to the Basics: 3 Agile Practices to Get Right

 Believe it or not, you can start a transformation from any position within an organization.
-You can be an individual contributor, like a software engineer, manager, managing director… it doesn't matter.
+You can be an individual contributor, like a software engineer, or manager, managing director… it doesn't matter.
 Decision-making power helps, but those with more decision making power often lack the exposure to the true problems organizations face and the work teams do.

-In the next few blog posts I'll be sharing some key principles to follow and steps you can take that will improve the performance of your team, enable you as an agent of change and ultimately provide an example for other teams to learn from.
+In the next few blog posts I'll be sharing some key principles to follow and steps you can take that will improve the performance of your team, enable you as an agent of change and ultimately transform your team into an example for other teams to learn from.

-Before you do anything else, building a strong foundation with some basic Agile practices is critical.
-This will provide the engine to keep you moving along.
-So let's start by talking about what is and what isn't Agile.
+Before you do anything else in this effort, building a strong foundation with some basic Agile practices is critical.
+This engine will provide the power to kickstart and sustain continuous improvement.

+So, let's start by talking about what is and what isn't Agile.

 ## What isn't Agile?

 It's best if we talk about this first.
 Everyone likely knows the term, has heard the term and maybe even thought to themselves that they know what it means.
 And maybe you do!
 But just to make sure and to clear things up for those of you that don't...

 Agile isn't Scrum.. at least not always.
 I mention this because it's the most pervasive misconception about Agile.
-"If we do Scrum we are Agile" is a common thought pattern and it's typically when this is thought, that it isn't.
+"If we do Scrum, we are Agile" is a common perspective and it's typically when this is thought, that it isn't.
 Don't think too hard about that...

 Simply put, Agile is not any pattern, practice, framework or activity.